 In Juliet Marillier's Son of the Shadows, the heroine's rejection of a suitor makes him more and more evil, culminating in several attempts to kill her lover, among other things.

 Kirsten in Deltora Quest 3: Shadowgate.
-She fell in love with Bebe, a Masked One, who seems to reciprocate...but he fell for her sister instead.
-Cue yandere-like jealousy and dark magic to enslaved Bebe to her, transformed her sister into a pendant to control him and forced him to be a bait Guardian for her.
+She fell in love with Bede, a Masked One, who seems to reciprocate.. .but he fell for her sister instead.
+Her response involved yandere-like jealousy, using dark magic to enslave Bede to her, transforming her sister into a pendant to control him and turning him into a decoy guardian to confuse anyone seeking to destroy the Sister of the North.

 K.J Parker's The Scavenger Trilogy: Several characters cause great harm under the influence.
 Ciartan's obsession with Xipho leads him to kill her unborn child.
 His love of Xipho and his schoolmates leads to his pivotal betrayal of Tazenticus.
 Lysalis seems hollowed out by it, and is capable of doing anything in its name, as would her father.